yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/prerequisites.md

 You need to ensure that core dumps are enabled on the underlying Kubernetes node.
 Running the `ulimit -c` command within a Kubernetes pod or node must produce a large non-zero value or the `unlimited` value as an output.
 For more information, see [How to enable core dumps](https://www.ibm.com/support/pages/how-do-i-enable-core-dumps).

 To be able to locate your core dumps, you should be aware of the fact that the location to which core dumps are written depends on the sysctl `kernel.core_pattern` setting.
-For more information, see [Linux manual: core(5)](https://man7.org/linux/man-pages/man5/core.5.html#:~:text=Naming of core dump files).
+For more information, see [Linux manual: core dump file](https://man7.org/linux/man-pages/man5/core.5.html#:~:text=Naming).

 To inspect the value of the sysctl within a Kubernetes pod or node, execute the following: